vin0010/SystemDesign/Problems.md

 > v: ﻿Standard questions around challenging projects, conflicts, strengths, time i had to convince other team to make changes etc. I felt that this round went good.
 >
 ## Main list
-- Ad click aggregation system
-- Top 10 songs played on spotify (top-k problem)
-- Design web crawler
-- Design online chess
-- Design whatsapp
-- Design price alert system similar to camelcamelcamel.com
-- Design proximity server.
-- Design a system to store images for FB and insta that would require 1000 uploads per sec and handle duplication.
-  Design YouTube
-  Design the Facebook post privacy functionality.
-In other words, if I make a Facebook post, and I have 3 privacy options to choose from (Only Me, Friends Only, Public), design how wold you get the visibility for any Faceook user (ie. can a FB user see the post or not)
-  Design an online judge like leetcode
-- Video count in distributed system.
-  2.Design Ticketmaster.
-  More focus on:
-  Ticket booking workflows
-  What if tickets are not available?
-- design netflix
-  design yelp
-  design messenger status
-- Google drive
--  Ad count aggregation system (picked product architecture, but ran very similar to typical system design question).
-Provided both live data case and accurate data case with both CMS and persistent data storage. honestly I am not sure about this round.
-  - Count min sketch

 |    | Problem                         | Attempted          | Confident | Key Concepts                                                        |
 |----|---------------------------------|--------------------|-----------|---------------------------------------------------------------------|